Saugia/celestial-strands/README.md

 ## Known Issues
 The `system` Za Helis has issues with ships not hyperspacing correctly and clumping up over time.
-The custom start isn't in the initial release.
-Also, a Jump Drive is required to actually explore.
-This will be alleviated in the next release.
+The credit amount given to the player in the custom start is not enough to purchase all the ships.

 ## Limitations
 Currently, there is only the galaxy map, ships, outfits, and governments to play with.
 There is no story content as of yet.